Last Updated on September 11, 2022 by Nancie

 They can be feisty too.
 I can usually tell when a neighborhood cat is around the brush pile.
 The little flock of sparrows sit at the top and scold him.

 Sparrows in my yard are mostly seasonal because unlike most birds, I only feed them seasonally.
 Why?
 Because my favorite sparrows, Dark-Eyed Juncos and White-Throated Sparrows, are only found in my area from mid-October to mid-April.
-After that, they migrate back north into Canada.
+After that, they migrate back north into Canada where they breed.

-Once I see the first of these birds arrive in the fall, I start broadcasting a few handfuls of white proso millet seed on the ground near the closest brush pile each day.
-The sparrows use the brush pile as cover.
-They venture out from it to grab some seed, retreating back when they feel threatened.
+Once I see the first of these birds arrive in the fall, I broadcast a few handfuls of white proso millet seed on the ground near the closest brush pile or other cover each day.
+The sparrows venture out from cover to grab some seed, retreating back when they feel threatened.
+(2020: I’ve gotten rid of my closer brush piles to reduce the House Sparrow visits.
+The first White-Throat of the year appeared on 10/16 and used the black raspberry bushes for quick cover.)

 White Proso millet, while a favorite of sparrows, unfortunately also is also welcome to some problem birds.
 Spreading millet, especially broadcasting over a wide area on the ground, can draw in the large mixed flocks of Red-Winged Blackbirds, Common Grackles, European Starlings and Brown-Headed Cowbirds.
 To me, these flocks can be a problem when they descend on the yard.
 They tend to force out most or all of the other birds while they are there and can eat a lot of seed too!